AxonIQ/reference-guide/README.md

 Please visit [the AxonIQ website](https://axoniq.io/) to learn more about AxonIQ and the Axon community.
 There, you will find information about Axon training, support options, upcoming and past events.

+Meet our technical team led by Allard Buijze at Event-Driven Microservices Conference in Amsterdam on 27 September 2019.
+This one-day conference organized by AxonIQ is the only event fully focused on theory, practice and hands-on workshops related to Event-driven Microservices, [axoniq.io/conference](http://axoniq.io/conference).

 [Axon Coding Tutorial - full overview](https://www.youtube.com/playlist?list=PL4O1nDpoa5KQkkApGXjKi3rzUW3II5pjm)

 ## How to use this guide